Tsinna

 They turned the nakishnikë loose.
 The twelve warmounts, along with the six warriors who drew the black talons, slunk into the growing darkness, eager to hunt for their dinner.

 “That wood was on one of the scôrrosë,” the high ambassador said, his arms crossed and face sour.
-“Why aren’t you using the firewood stacked in the stable?”
+“You should be using the firewood stacked in the stable.”

-Tårik lit the kindling and blew gently to fan the flames before replying.
-“You might have noticed that trees are scarce in the Barren Gale.
+Tårik lit the kindling and blew gently to fan the flames, using the task to keep himself from snapping at Ciradår.
+When he was done, he said, “You might have noticed that trees are scarce in the Barren Gale.
 Tradition demands that incoming travelers pack in their own wood and leave whatever they don’t use behind.
 The Sanctuary guardians import wood from the Lost Vale to keep the camps stocked too, but their supply is only to be used on the return journey.”
 He fed the fire some sticks to keep it going, then carefully added a log once the flames leapt high enough.
 “Have a seat, High Ambassador.
 We’ll have to wait for the hunters to return before we can cook dinner.”

 Ciradår scowled at the packed dirt surrounding the pit.
 “If there will even be any dinner.
 That herd of låradíë is hours away now.”